nbeaver/wanted-metadata-for-shell-commands/rationale.markdown

-I'm looking for a way to store and query commands and their metadata.
+I'm looking for a way to store and query shell commands and give them metadata to make querying easier.

-There are plenty of projects that try to make using shell commands easier:
+There are plenty of projects that try to make remembering and using shell commands easier:

 <https://github.com/chrisallenlane/cheat>